Bicycles get stolen. With some regularity.

 - Gold, which offers “theft resistance against a dedicated tool list”

-- Diamond, which is the highest level, protecting against the “use of specialist tools”, including “destructive attacks that could include angle grinders”
+- Diamond, which is the highest level, protecting against the “use of specialist tools”

 The ratings can aid your decision when buying a lock.
 If you live, or work, in an area where you know bike theft is a common occurrence then it makes sense to look for a lock with a gold or even diamond rating.
 If you’re locking your bike up inside, or using secure bike storage, you may feel comfortable using a lock with a lower rating.
 If you have bicycle insurance, or are planning on getting it, it’s worth checking to see if your insurer requires you use a lock with a specific rating.